• Skip to primary navigation

 • Add the cubed meat to the bag and coat well.
 Squeeze out excess air, and seal the bag then marinate in the refrigerator overnight.

 • Thread meat pieces into metal or bamboo skewers, grill until cooked.
-For oven baked see Note2
+For oven baked see notes section below.

 Notes

-Note1: Just wanted to mention that one of the readers complained that the marinade was very acidic for them, so I suggest cutting back the lime and vinegar by half and test the marinade yourself, if you feel it is not tangy enough then add the rest of the lime and vinegar.
+• Just wanted to mention that one of the readers complained that the marinade was very acidic for them, so I suggest cutting back the lemon and vinegar by half and test the marinade yourself, if you feel it is not tangy enough then add the rest of the lemon and vinegar.
 I've tested this recipe in several occasions and never got any problem with it.

 Nutrition